voinoid/blog/data/blog/increase-renewables/part-1-distribution-grid.md

 - Stability: Transient stability, long term dynamic stability and voltage collapse

 There are basic guidelines to determine if detailed studies need to be performed when connecting a power plant to the grid.
-These guidelines can be summariesed by four main criteria:
+These guidelines can be summariezed by four main criteria:

 1. Voltage regulation or voltage rise
 2. Rapid voltage changes